tunasoup/outdoor-clothing-picker/README.md

 Clothing can be created without a referenced category or activities, but then they will be filtered out.
 The clothing items can be edited in a separate screen after creation.

-An empty temperature field is regarded as (negative) infinity.
-E.g., a "Jacket" with an empty minimum temperature and maximum temperature of 10 could be visualized with an active temperature anywhere between 10°C and -infinity (-273°C).
 Currently, the only supported temperature metric is Celsius.

 ## Installation